-Amber Alert Remains In Effect As Search For Missing 5-Year-Old Dulce Maria Alavez Enters Fourth Day
+Grandmother Pleads For Safe Return Of Missing 5-Year-Old Dulce Maria Alavez As Search Is In Fourth Day

 Police say he was last seen wearing orange sneakers, red pants and a black shirt.
 He was driving a red van with a sliding door and tinted windows.

-Police say Dulce’s mother, 19-year-old Noema Alavez Perez, is cooperating with police and the girl’s father is not in the United States.
+Police say Dulce’s mother is cooperating with police and the girl’s father is not in the United States.
 Dulce’s family is desperate to have her back home.

 “We as a family, we feel really sad and really bad for not finding my niece.
 We don’t know who took her, who’s with her, how she is doing and everything.
 The only thing we’re trying to do is find her,” Dulce’s aunt, Nayiber Alavez Perez, said.

-Note: UPDATE: grandmother of missing girl #DulceMariaAlavez pleads for help finding her granddaughter (first in Spanish then English) pic.twitter.com/9RWOYlHWcv